Abu-Bakarr Kargbo

-Abu-Bakarr Kargbo (born 21 December 1992) is a Sierra Leonean footballer who plays as a striker for German club Greifswalder FC.
+Abu-Bakarr Kargbo (born 21 December 1992) is a Sierra Leonean footballer who plays as a striker.

-Career
+Club career

 Kargbo rejected a move to English side Stoke City in 2012 having played two games for the under 21 side following his release by German side Hertha BSC that summer.

 International career

 Born in Sierra Leone, and raised in Germany, Kargbo was a youth international for Germany.
 On 17 March 2018, Kargbo was debuted for the Sierra Leone national football team in a friendly 4–0 loss to Iran.